Calculation of maintenance in 2026

 In our practice, on the other hand, we have encountered a situation where, although the parents in alternating care were both earning approximately CZK 70,000 net, they took turns to care for the child in a shared apartment (i.e. they always moved and not the child, who had a stable home).
 The arrangement was that the mother provided most of the household expenses, buying clothes for the child and school supplies.
 In such a case, she was also entitled to some child support even with a similar income and level of care for the child.

-The table also includes a special line that thinks of the paying parent.
-It leaves the so-called control amount, i.e. a certain amount of money that should be left after the payment of maintenance.
+The table also includes a special row that thinks of the paying parent.
+It leaves the parent with a so-called control amount, i.e. a certain amount of money that should remain after paying maintenance.
 It is necessary to compare the amount resulting from the sum of the maintenance obligations with the amount set as the control amount.
 The amount which is more favourable to the payer will then apply.
 Therefore, if the maintenance provisionally fixed exceeds the control amount, then a reduction should be considered.
 Such a situation may typically arise in the case of multiple maintenance obligations.

 tabulka výživného

-Tip: We have answered many other questions about alimony in detail in our article Alimony and the most common questions about it.
+We have answered a number of other questions about alimony in detail in our article Alimony and the most common questions about it.

 Judges and parents now have a nice tool to help them figure out a guideline amount of child support.
 It is still true, however, that our legal system is not based on the so-called objectification of child support, but child support is always determined after a case-by-case assessment.
 In principle, it is still the case that maintenance should provide or at least approximate financially a similar situation to that which would exist in a functional family.